Assets

 The tagging system offers a way to organize assets across folders.
 Asset tags are separate from block, story, and idea tags.

-There are three ways to perform actions on a file, each providing slightly different functionality.
+There are three ways to perform actions on a single file, each providing slightly different functionality.

-• Check the checkbox in the upper-left corner and select the relevant action from the top toolbar.
+- Select the checkbox in the upper-left corner and choose the relevant action from the top toolbar.

 The universal actions available in all methods are: